Raymzzz808/Daily-Gratitude-App/README.md

-# Capstone3
+# The Daily Gratitude App
+An daily gratidute application that can be used as a way to express your daily gratitude.
-Capstone3 (The Daily Gratitude App) - EJS, Node, JS, HTML, and CSS
+Created with EJS, Node, JS, HTML, and CSS